John Churchill, 1st Duke of Marlborough: Army entry

 In 1670 Treaty of Dover, Charles II agreed to support a French attack on the Dutch Republic and supply a British brigade of 6,000 troops for the French army.
 Louis XIV paid him £230,000 per year for this.
 When the Franco-Dutch War began in 1672, Churchill was present at the Battle of Solebay on 28 May, possibly aboard James's flagship, the Prince, which was crippled.

-Shortly thereafter, Churchill was commissioned Captain in the Duke of York's Admiralty Regiment, part of the British brigade, commanded by the Duke of Monmouth.
+Shortly thereafter, Churchill was commissioned as a captain in the Duke of York and Albany's Maritime Regiment of Foot, which part of the British brigade commanded by the Duke of Monmouth intended to fight against the Dutch in the Low Countries.
 The alliance with Catholic France was extremely unpopular and many doubted the brigade's reliability against the Dutch.
 As a result, it served in the Rhineland against the Holy Roman Empire, although Churchill, Monmouth and other volunteers took part in the French siege of Maastricht.

 England withdrew from the war with the 1674 Treaty of Westminster, but to keep his subsidies, Charles encouraged members of the Anglo-Scots force to remain in French service; many did so, including Monmouth and Churchill, who became Colonel of one such regiment, serving under Marshal Turenne.
 He was present at Sinsheim in June 1674, Enzheim in October, and possibly at Sasbach in July 1675, where Turenne was killed.